k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_Fabric_Observability_Guide_to_the_Guide.md

 After reading these two articles you will understand why the JMX Exporter exists and what problem it solves.
 Everything in the rest of the documentation builds on this foundation.

-## Stage 1 — Understand the Architecture *— choose your path here*
+## Understand the Architecture *— choose your path here*

-Stage 1 is where the reading paths diverge.
+This is where the reading paths diverge.
 Start with the full architecture overview, then read the stack document that matches your deployment model.

 > **[ All deployment models ]** Read this first — it covers both models and is the anchor for all other documents.
 >